ucsb-cs148-f21/project-t11-typingtest/README.md

 How to Deploy:
 =======
-To deploy the webapp we first run npm install, npm run build, (to build the static webpages) then deploy with flask:

-export FLASK_APP=main.py
-flask run

-Then click on the link.
+Due to google sign-in requirements, it is no longer possible to deploy our project locally.

-For more detailed instructions go to docs/DEPLOY.md Project final release: https://code-per-minute.herokuapp.com/
+For detailed instructions go to docs/DEPLOY.md

+Project final release: https://code-per-minute.herokuapp.com/